Computational-Mafia/donbot/README.md

+NOTE: This repository is archived and no longer under development.
+You may be interested in [Donbot](https://github.com/Computational-Mafia/donbot), a growing collection of simple utilities for power users to automate operations on forum.mafiascum.net.

 # Modbot
 automating the more trivial activities a game moderator does on mafiascum.net, and other stuff sprouting from that effort